Fused $L_{1/2}$ prior for large scale linear inverse problem with Gibbs bouncy particle sampler: Numerical experiment

 \subsubsection{Hyper parameters in the fused $L_{1/2}$ prior}

 We first discuss the choice of $\gamma_1, \gamma_2$.
 We show that the algorithm can sample the posterior of fused $L_{1/2}$ prior with $\gamma_{1},\gamma_{2} \in \mathrm{N}_{0}$.
 However, the recovered image is often very blurred, when we set $\gamma_{2} \geq 2$ for edge-preserving terms in equation (\ref{eq:fused_prior}).
 For the sparsity-promoting term, we found that $\gamma_{1}=1$ always outperforms $\gamma_{1}=0$.
 This is within our expectation as it was both theoretically and empirically shown by ~\cite{castillo2015bayesian,song2023nearly} that the LASSO prior is not optimal for high dimensional sparse regression in terms of posterior contraction rate, while recently, ~\cite{ke2021bayesian} showed that the bridge prior with $0 < \alpha \leq 1/2$ has nearly optimal posterior contraction rate.
 But, for image problem, we found that when $\gamma_{1} \geq 3\,\,(\text{i.e.} \,\,\alpha_{1} \leq \frac{1}{8} )$, it is quite easy for the recovered image to loose details.
-Therefore, we suggest tuning $\gamma_{1} \in \left\{1,2\right\}$ and $\gamma_{2} \in \left\{0,1\right\}$.
-We should emphasize that the phenomenons we mentioned above consistently holds for various image recovery problems even when we carefully tune the other hyper parameters.
 Figure~\ref{fig:comparison} demonstrates these phenomenons with Shepp–Logan phantom in CT reconstruction problem.
+When we try to test them in $256 \times 256$ image, we found that for either $\gamma_{1} \geq 2$ or $\gamma_{2} \geq 2$, the algorithm suffers from numerical instability issues and fails to mix.
+This is because a large value of $\gamma_{1}$ and $\gamma_{2}$ will lead to the regularize term close to $L_{0}$ norm.
+In this case, the posterior parameter space is very rugged.
+This will impact the mixing of the MCMC sampler, who uses the gradient information.
+Therefore, we recommend set $\gamma_{1} = 1$ and tune $\gamma_{2} \in \left\{0,1\right\}$.

 We also provide a heuristic way to tune $a_{1}, b_{1}, a_{2},b_{2}, a_{3},b_{3}$ in $L_{1/2}$ prior.
 The hyper parameters $\lambda_{2}$ and $\lambda_{3}$ control the global shrinkage effect of horizontal increments and vertical increments, respectively, and we set their hyper priors identical.
 Thus, $a_{2}=a_{3}$ and $b_{2}=b_{3}$.
 Now, we provide a heuristic way to tune their values.
 Since the conditional posterior of $\lambda_{1}$ is